herisandiyadi/klontong_app/README.md

   - "Pay Now" button shows loading dialog, then payment image, then returns to home and clears purchased items from cart.

 - **Theming**
-  - Tokopedia green as primary color, Google Fonts Poppins for all text.
+  - Green as primary color, Google Fonts Poppins for all text.
   - Custom launcher icon and splash logo.

 - **Routing**